OliverWands/dialogos-plugin-frame/README.md

 outputs (green and red) correspond to *success* and *cancelled*.
 Success will be used when the dialogue finished, cancelled will be used when the dialogue was cancelled.

+###IMPORTANT:
-**If you plan on modifying the generated graph, _DO NOT_ press OK in the properties after you modified it. _This will re-generate the graph and discard all modifications!_**
+If you plan on modifying the generated graph.
+Make sure to do so after you're finished modifying the frame.

+**_If you modify the frame and press "OK" to apply your changes, the graph will be re-built.
+This removes every change that has been made._**

 ## Examples